Miguel Milá

 He participated in the creation of ADI FAD along with André Ricard, Antonio de Moragas, Oriol Bohigas, Alexandre Cirici Pellicer, Manel Cases, Rafael Marquina and Ramón Marinel.lo, among others.
 Since its foundation, this association is dedicated to disseminating Spanish design abroad and connecting young Spanish professionals with the outside world.

 Miguel Milá has played a fundamental role in the history of modern Catalan design.
-His work has been based on bringing tradition up to date: several of his pieces have outlived the circumstances in which they were produced and are still valid today, "thanks to having been born at a time when rigour and honesty were valued", says Milá.
-In 1987 he was recognised with the first edition of the National Design Prize and in 2008 he received the Compasso D'Oro in recognition of his professional trajectory and his contribution to the dissemination of Spanish design abroad.
+His work has been based on updating tradition.
+In 1987 he was recognized with the first edition of the National Design Award and in 2008 he received the Compasso D'Oro in recognition of his professional career and his contribution to the dissemination of Spanish design abroad.